raphw/jenesis/README.md

 steps into modules turns commonly-recurring patterns (compile + jar + test, resolve + checksum + download, scan a multi-project tree, …) into reusable units that take only their inputs as configuration.

-Two properties of the model give incremental builds and reproducibility for free:
+Three properties of the model give incremental builds and reproducibility for free:

 - **Each step's output folder is immutable once produced.** A step only ever writes into its own `next`; downstream steps see predecessor outputs as read-only inputs.
 There is no shared mutable state, so a step's result is a pure